Tim McClellan

 Tim McClellan is an American entrepreneur and master craftsman, best known for his work in sustainable furniture design.
 He is the founder of Western Heritage Furniture, an Arizona-based company that makes one of a kind pieces of furniture with reclaimed lumber obtained from old buildings and barns.
-McClellan is also a founder of Verde Biofuel, attributed as the only company that manufactures a self-contained mobile biodiesel processor.
+McClellan is also a founder of Verde Biofuel, considered the only company that manufactures a self-contained mobile biodiesel processor.

 McClellan's work has appeared in numerous publications such as The Arizona Republic and Cowboys & Indians Magazine and books that include Contemporary Western Design by Thea Marx and The Best Places For Everything by Peter Greenberg.
 McClellan was also a featured contestant on the 1st season of Ellen's Design Challenge on HGTV in 2015.

-McClellan is the host of DIY Network's pilot, Boomtown Builder, which first aired on July 25, 2017.
+McClellan is the host of Boomtown Builder, a pilot on DIY Network, which first aired on July 25, 2017.

 McClellan married Erika Lynn Roberts on May 28, 2017.